 For starters, extended warranties can have huge built-in profits for RV dealers (and auto dealers), and the dealer finance office is often a place where an extended warranty is presented.
 The extended warranty can actually create more profit than the RV sale itself.
 Therefore, there is often pressure to buy the warranty at time of sale and pressure to include the cost in the RV financing.

 Note: Keep in mind that you don't want to wait too long to buy your extended warranty.
 The longer you wait, the more expensive it will be.
-In other words, the older your RV gets, the more it will cost to get extended warranty coverage.
+As mentioned above, the older your RV gets, the more it will cost to get extended warranty coverage.
 Just like your health or life insurance gets more expensive as you age, so does an extended warranty.
 So shop around, but lock in the best pricing you can get as soon as you can.
+Also, your RV becomes another model year older on January 1 and your cost will go up, so keep that in mind and don't put off your purchase until after the first of the year if you can avoid it.

 Now, having said that you can find less expensive extended warranty coverage, be cautious of going too cheap.
 Be very careful of unsolicited, very, very low priced warranty offers you may receive via the mail, spam email, or telemarketing.

 Coverage - It is very important that you understand the coverage being offered.
-The contracts can be very complicated, but always try to get a copy of the contract so that you have plenty of time to review it before purchase.
+The contracts can be very complicated, but always try to get a copy of a sample contract so that you have plenty of time to review it before purchase.

 Types of coverage